kngsoomin/saas-subscription-lifecycle/README.md

 ![Data Flow](docs/architecture/data-flow-phase2.png)

-Originally built as a local batch pipeline (Phase 1), the system has evolved into an S3-backed data lake architecture (Phase 2).
+> Originally built as a local batch pipeline (Phase 1), the system has evolved into an S3-backed data lake architecture (Phase 2).

-### Data Flow (Phase 2)
+## Data Flow

 The platform processes subscription lifecycle events through a layered medallion architecture using an incremental, state-aware pipeline.